shubhi704/MD5/README.md

 Step 4: Iteration

-In MD5, there are 4 function and with each function 16 times the iterations are taken place.
+In MD5, there is 4 function and with each function 16 times the iterations are taken place.

     for i from 0 to 63 do
         if 0 ≤ i ≤ 15 then